shopware/docs/guides/hosting/performance/session.md

 # Shopware Session

 Shopware, by default, uses the session storage configured in PHP.
 On most installations, this is the file system.
-So, in smaller setups, you will not need to take care of sessions.
-For larger setups with a lot of traffic, or that are using clustering however, you will most probably want to configure alternative session storage such as Redis, in order to reduce the load on the database.
+In smaller setups, you will not need to take care of sessions.
+However, for larger setups using clustering or with a lot of traffic, you will probably configure alternative session storage, such as Redis, to reduce the load on the database.

-## Session Adapters
+## Session adapters

 ### Configure Redis using PHP.ini

-As Shopware by default uses the settings configured in PHP, you can reconfigure the Session config directly in your `php.ini`.
-Here is an example to configure it directly in PHP.
+By default, Shopware uses the settings configured in PHP.
+You can reconfigure the Session config directly in your `php.ini`.
+Here is an example of configuring it directly in PHP.

 ```ini
 session.save_handler = redis